 Never before have businesses felt such excruciating pressure to compete.
 While enjoying superlow interest rates and riding a roller coaster stock market, firms have struggled to raise prices, even when their costs go up.
 China poses a threat but also an opportunity for new sales.
 Loyal customers seem ready to jump to a competitor.
 How can your company or industry survive and thrive?
 What will Congress do to help or hurt your industry in the coming year?
 Keynote speaker and former Harvard scholar Todd Buchholz teaches how to anticipate the new trends that open up fresh opportunities for manufacturing, service and technology companies.

 In this keynote speech, former White House adviser Todd Buchholz takes you inside the hottest debates in Washington.
 Who’s pushing the buttons on economic policy and industry regulation in the final years of President Obama?
-Can President Obama do anything to reshape the economic and business landscape while facing up to a GOP-controlled House?
+Can President Obama do anything to reshape the economic and business landscape while facing up to a GOP-controlled Congress?
 Will the government continue to shudder with threats of shutdowns and debt ceilings?
-Will the Fed push forward with QE3 in the post-Bernanke era?
-What’s at stake for the economy, the financial markets and geopolitics, amid foreign policy crises in Syria and Iran?
+Will the Fed push forward with QE3 in the Janet Yellen era?
+What’s at stake for the economy, the financial markets and geopolitics, amid foreign policy crises in Syria, Ukraine, Venezuela and Iran?
 Todd Buchholz will help you figure out whether the shenanigans in Washington make life easier or tougher for your company.

 Rush: Why You Need and Love the Rat Race